janetjoywilson/janetjoywilson.github.io/_library/braiding-sweetgrass.md

 I am in the process of [depaving my driveway](https://www.theglobeandmail.com/real-estate/article-city-dwellers-are-depaving-their-land-to-reveal-the-earth-beneath/) to transform it into a greenway.

 As a result, I have soil instead of asphalt and I've planted a [Three Sisters Garden](https://www.evergreen.ca/downloads/pdfs/BeanKeepers-ThreeSisters.pdf) to flourish in the exposed earth.
 As I've been sharing this green JOYney with others, a friend recommended I read [Braiding Sweetgrass](https://milkweed.org/book/braiding-sweetgrass).
-I had heard of this book which was published in 2013 and always meant to read it well if not now then when?!
+I had heard of this book which was published in 2013 and always meant to read it, well if not now then when?!

 love love love love love this book!